Model Context Protocol: The Open Standard for AI Integrations

 }

-}VS Code additionally offers sandbox support (macOS/Linux), auto-discovery of Claude Desktop configurations, and CLI installation via code --add-mcp .
+}VS Code also offers sandbox support (macOS/Linux), auto-discovery of Claude Desktop configurations and CLI installation via code --add-mcp .

-Despite different configuration methods, all hosts follow the same pattern: server name → start command → arguments.
-Once built, an MCP server works in all three environments – only the configuration file differs.
+Despite the different configuration methods, every host follows the same pattern: server name → start command → arguments.
+Once built, an MCP server runs in all three environments – only the configuration file differs.

 Summary